6 Most Common Whines Known to Children’s Ministry

 In “green-light” thinking, even the craziest (maybe especially the craziest) ideas are valued for the possibilities they offer.
 While the idea may be unrealistic, any idea has the potential to “break the mold” and get you thinking outside the box.
 When we break conceptual gridlock, we’re much more likely to find the road that’ll lead to success.

 Recently, the recreation director for our preteen youth group couldn’t make it to our Wednesday night club program.
 He suggested taking a bag of balls and Frisbee discs out to the ball field next to our church to let kids have time for free play.
-Gordon was very skeptical that this lack of structure would work, but he had no time to prepare another activity.
-Forced to “give it a try,” Gordon discovered that the director’s suggestion resulted in the best night of the year.
+I was very skeptical that this lack of structure would work, but I had no time to prepare another activity.
+Forced to “give it a try,” I discovered that the director’s suggestion resulted in the best night of the year.

 Remember, other people have ideas, experiences, and gifts that lead them to different conclusions.
 And given a try, those ideas just might work.